fleek-network/fleek-network-docs/docs/Open-source/contributing.md

 This project and everyone participating in it is governed by the [Lightning Code of Conduct](https://github.com/fleek-network/lightning/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to <dev@fleek.network>.
+Please report unacceptable behavior to the team via our Discord.

 ## I Have a Question